Lywald/OCR-Projet2/README.md

 Each script builds on the previous, and each script uses imported util.py utilitary functions.

 The output is located in "csv" and "images" subfolders.
+The finale data is provided in p2.rar

 # Project structure